Gilead-IT-GCDM-PDM/Open-SMART-PMI/README.md

 ### 4.1.
 License

-The contents of this package are covered under the Apache License 2.0 (included in the `LICENSE` file).
+The contents of this package are covered under the MIT License (included in the `LICENSE` file).
 The copyright for this package is contained in the `NOTICE` file.